Who Can File CBP Form 5106? Importer Registration Rules

 What Information Does Form 5106 Require?

-CBP Form 5106 collects the information CBP needs to identify and track importers.
-This includes the entity's legal name, address, IRS tax identification number (EIN or SSN), type of business entity, and bond information.
-For businesses, it also requires details about the nature of the business and the types of goods being imported.
+CBP Form 5106 collects the data CBP needs to identify and track importers: the entity's legal name, address, IRS tax identification number (EIN or SSN, or a CBP-assigned number), type of business entity, and bond information.
+For businesses, it also captures the nature of the business and the types of goods being imported.
+The form is the basis for establishing bond coverage, release and entry of merchandise, liquidation, and the issuance of bills and refunds.

-The form is required if "an entity intends to transact Customs business and be involved as an importer, consignee/ultimate consignee on an informal or formal entry" (89 Fed.
+The form is required if an entity "intends to transact Customs business and be involved as an importer, consignee/ultimate consignee" or other named party "on an informal or formal entry" (89 Fed.
 Reg.
-45911, May 24, 2024).
-It must be filed before making an initial entry and is also used to update importer information already on file with CBP (19 C.F.R.
+45911, May 24, 2024, OMB control number 1651-0064).
+It must be filed before an initial entry and is also used to update importer information already on file (19 C.F.R.
 24.5(a)).

 Why CBP Determined Form 5106 Filing Is Customs Business

 The definition of "customs business" in 19 U.S.C.
-1641(a)(2) broadly encompasses "the preparation of documents or forms in any format and the electronic transmission of documents, invoices, bills, or parts thereof, intended to be filed with CBP in furtherance of" entry and related activities.
+1641(a)(2) broadly covers "the preparation of documents or forms in any format and the electronic transmission of documents, invoices, bills, or parts thereof, intended to be filed with CBP in furtherance of" entry and related activities.
+CBP stressed that this covers document preparation "in any format," including partial data extraction, and does not require that a final entry actually be filed.

 Filing Form 5106 is therefore the preparation of a document intended to be filed with CBP in furtherance of making entry.
-Only a licensed customs broker or the importer themselves may perform this function.
+Only a licensed customs broker or the importer themselves may perform it.
+This is the registration-side analog of the six-digit classification line: the moment information you prepare is destined for an entry, you are inside the statutory definition of customs business.

 Practical Impact